Individual volunteer guidelines

 - Bicycles are available to explore the local area.

 - There is a village about 1.5 kilometres away with a market and other facilities including a bank with an ATM.
-Kep also has an ATM near the bus station.
+Kep also has many ATMs available.

 - The nearest place for European food, Post Office or beach is Kep – approx. 10 km away.